aosjmi/aosjmi/README.md

 Lately, I've been using Scheme, Haskell, Agda, and Rust for practice, and next I plan to dive into C and assembly.

 ## ⅴ
 The vague, adolescent appeal of access-ism ultimately boils down to DIY when you consider who's actually hosting the site.
 What matters isn't mastering it, but simply being DIY(I like DIY, but I don't want to be a hacker lol).
-And yet, there's nothing more foolish than complaining about a service that others are hosting
+And yet, there's nothing more foolish than complaining about a service that others are hosting.

 ## ⅵ
 i love libre.